emmajanedrews/base-template/_posts/2017-05-15-should-you-seek-out-low-condo-association-fees.md

   - Real Estate
 excerpt: 'More often than not, whenever we have people looking for a resort condominium project to buy, the first thing they desire is low condo association fees.
 Is it a good idea to seek out low condo association fees, though?'
 enclosure:
-pullquote: ou can see the difference between a building that’s being properly funded and one that isn’t.
+pullquote: You can see the difference between a building that’s being properly funded and one that isn’t.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true